Time and place

 Structure of the meetings

-We currently have around 60 members and there will usually be between 20-40 members at any given meeting.
-We welcome women of any age, ethnicity, sexuality , physical ability or jam-making skill.
+We currently have around 44 members and there will usually be between 20-30 members at any given meeting.
+We welcome women of any age, ethnicity, sexuality, physical ability or jam-making skill.
 Trans-women are also very welcome.
-Many women assume that they’re too young for the WI and are surprised to discover that the majority of HBWI members are between 30-50, with some older members.
+Many women assume that they’re too young for the WI and are surprised to discover that the majority of HBWI members are in their 30s to 70s, with some older and younger members.

 You’ll often find us sitting at round tables but if it’s a more formal presentation, we might have rows of chairs.
 Just sit wherever feels comfortable to you.
 We know it can be a bit nerve wracking the first time you come, but we promise people will be welcoming.